Henry Shepherd Pearson: October 1807

-Occurrences for October.
-Oct.
-17. Yesterday the Hon.
-Colonel Norman Macalister in conformity with the orders of the hon. the governor-general in council took the usual oaths and his seat as governor of this presidency.
+On 17 October:Yesterday, the Hon.
+Colonel Norman Macalister in conformity with the orders of the hon. governor-general in council took the usual oaths and his seat as governor of this presidency.
 A salute of 19 guns was fired on the occasion.
 Henry Shepherd Pearson Esq. also took the oaths and his seat, as the second member of the council.
 Appointments.
 Captain M'Innes, to be private secretary to the governor, with the established salary of 120 Spanish dollars per month.
 Lieut.
 Robert Campbell, to act as aids-de-camp to the hon. the governor.
 Mr. Robert Ibbetson, to be assistant in the collector's office.
 Mr. Quintin Dick Thompson, to be paymaster, and commissary of provisions and petty stores.
 Mr. John Macalister, to be an assistant collector of customs and land revenues at Malacca.
 Mr. William Bennet, to be assistant to the warehouse-keeper.
 The office of deputy warehouse-keeper is to be abolished from the first of the ensuing month.
 Henry Shepherd Pearson, Esq. to be warehouse-keeper and paymaster.
 Mr. J. C. Lawrence is to be acting Malay translator to the government.